Corneal Transplant Surgery including DMEK, DALK

 Why choose Miss Saw for your corneal transplant treatment?

 Valerie Saw is an expert consultant ophthalmic surgeon and an outstanding surgeon.
-As a Member of the Council of the British Society of Refractive Surgeons, and an invited Examiner for the Royal College of Ophthalmologists’ Certificate for Laser Refractive Surgery in the UK, she is recognized by her peers for her expertise in cornea, lens and laser eye surgery.
+As the current President of the British Society of Refractive Surgeons (2022 – ), and an invited Examiner for the Royal College of Ophthalmologists’ Certificate for Laser Refractive Surgery in the UK, she is recognized by her peers for her expertise in corneal transplants, lens and laser eye surgery.
 She has been voted amongst the top 10 Laser Eye Surgeons in the UK by patients, for her outstanding surgical skills.

 Don't take our word for it